19 Years. 34 Global Leaders.

 1. The Monograph (Summer 2026) A 40,000-word hardcover academic text featuring empirical data grids and the complete 15-point coding schema that translates embodied knowledge into verifiable anthropological data.

-3. The Digital Humanities Repository (Fall 2026) Secure institutional access providing the definitive audit trail for the research.
+3. The Digital Humanities Repository (Spring 2026) Secure institutional access providing the definitive audit trail for the research.
 Includes the complete MLVA Corpus, the Qualitative Transcript Repository, and the Master Evidence Matrix Database.

 About the Author